clemens-clemi/cmss-final-project/README.md

 # cmss-final-project
-The python files for the final project
+The python file and plots for the final project